-It also contains the initialisation and parameters associated with the particular display that is to be connected to the Picaso processor, along with product specific settings and parameters.
+The Display Driver contains the initialisation and parameters associated with the particular display that is to be connected to the DIABLO16 processor, along with product specific settings and parameters which are required over and above what is found in the PmmC.

-The PmmC file can only be programmed into the device via the COMO serial port with the aid of Workshop 4, the 4D Systems IDE software.
+The PmmC file and Display Driver file can only be programmed into the device via the COMO serial port with the aid of Workshop 4, the 4D Systems IDE software.